 Receipt of these commissions presents a conflict of interest and gives the Registrant and the Dually Registered Person an incentive to recommend an investment product based on the compensation received.
 The Registrant addresses this conflict by disclosing to clients brokerage and other expenses.
-Clients will receive notification of brokerage commissions charged by the broker-dealer through which the transactions are effected. and indirectly influences the Registrant's choices for investments, custody and brokerage services.
+Clients will receive notification of brokerage commissions charged by the broker-dealer through which the transactions are effected.

+The Registrant endeavors at all times to put the interests of its clients first.
+Clients should be aware, however, that the receipt of economic benefits by the Registrant in and of itself creates a conflict of interest and indirectly influences the Registrant's choices for investments, custody and brokerage services.
 Furthermore, clients should be aware that the receipt of economic benefits by Dually Registered Persons in and of itself creates a conflict of interest and may indirectly influence the Registrant's choices for investments, custody and brokerage services.